-Give this Stream a protocol address, i.e. give it a name on the network.
+BIND_REQ Give this Stream a protocol address, that is, give it a name on the network.
 After a BIND_REQ is completed, datagrams from other senders will find their way through the network to this particular Stream.
 UNITDATA_REQ Send a datagram to the specified address.